 The letter went on to describe how David changed when he drank, how the quantity of his death threats was increasing, but how he still had many qualities that she loved.

-Amy gave the letter to the police in January, shortly after Denise went missing and right around what would have been her fortieth birthday.
+Amy gave the letter to the police in January, shortly after Denise went missing and right around what would have been her 40th birthday.

 On April 17, 2007, a man walking his dog found Denise's naked, badly decomposed remains on the floodplain of the Grand River.
 With that discovery, a missing person case officially became a suspected homicide.